toorandom/kummerendomorphisms/README.md

 $ ./primetestkummerexample.py

-Or try the multicpu version primetestkummerexample_multicpu.py (which was generated with an LLM by prompting it to add support to the original python example.
+Or try the multicpu version primetestkummerexample_multicpu.py (which was generated with an LLM by prompting it to add support to the original python example).